Dekirai/KHLuaManager/README.md

 ## How to use the program

+A video can be found here: [Kingdom Hearts - LUA Manager Preview](https://youtu.be/ImiXCcoiHNg)

 1. Download the latest version from Releases: [Click here](https://github.com/Dekirai/KHLuaManager/releases)
 2. Put the .exe anywhere
 3. Run it